 31. Commendation Certificates will be awarded as recommended by the adjudicator.
 These may be had on application to the Feis Office,

-32. In the event of a single entry being received the entrant may perform and if, in the opinion of the Adjudicator, the performance has reached the necessary standard of marking, the appropriate prize shall be duly awarded.
+32. In the event of a single entry being received the entrant may perform and if, in the opinion of the Adjudicator, the performance has reached the necessary standard, the appropriate prize shall be duly awarded.

 33. The Adjudicators' remarks and marks may be obtained by competitors immediately after the competition or subsequently from the Feis Ceoil Office.